-5.1 The programme between 2024/25 and 2026/27 has the following funding sources: Sales of assets (capital receipts) account for £4 million.
+- 5.1 The programme is shown at appendix 7 and is partly funded by sales of assets.
+Community Infrastructure Levy, Section 106 and grant from the Housing Infrastructure Fund is anticipated to fund the infrastructure plan.
+Contributions from revenue were re-introduced at £300,000 per annum initially from 2023/24 and now increasing to £500,000 in 2024/25 and future years.
+The programme between 2024/25 and 2026/27 has the following funding sources: Sales of assets (capital receipts) account for £4 million.
 There is an element of risk in forecasting receipts from sales, which can be subject to lengthy legal and planning processes.
 If forecast sales do not materialise, capital expenditure plans will need to be re-assessed.
 Community Infrastructure Levy (CIL) accounts for £19.7 million, largely for infrastructure projects, with a further £1.4 million from Section 106.
-Government grants account for £21 million of funding over the 3 years from 2024/25 to 2026/27.
-This includes £6.4 million assumed towards housing grants and affordable housing with other grants towards decarbonisation, open space, coastal monitoring, highways and regeneration Contributions from revenue were reintroduced in 2023/24, with £500,000 per annum budgeted over the course of the Medium Term Financial Plan.
+Government grants account for £19.5 million of funding over the 3 years from 2024/25 to 2026/27.
+This includes £6.4 million assumed towards housing grants and affordable housing with other grants towards decarbonisation, open space, coastal monitoring, highways and regeneration.
 Several projects rely either partly or entirely on borrowing, the financing costs of which impact revenue budgets.
-Additional borrowing over the 3 years is forecast to be £32.6 million.
-All projects involving borrowing are appraised to ensure the borrowing is affordable.

-- 5.2 Government subsidy for housing disabled facilities grants through Better Care funding (received via Devon County Council) is assumed to continue at £1.4 million per annum. £1.7 million has been received in 2023/24, with the majority invested in grants towards the provision of disabled facilities and energy improvements.
+Additional borrowing over the 3 years is forecast to be £31.3 million.
+All projects involving borrowing are appraised to ensure the borrowing is affordable. - 5.2 Government subsidy for housing disabled facilities grants through Better Care funding (received via Devon County Council) is assumed to continue at £1.4 million per annum. £1.7 million has been received in 2023/24, with the majority invested in grants towards the provision of disabled facilities and energy improvements.
 There is £0.36 million budgeted over the remainder of 2023/24 and 2024/25 towards Warm Homes Fund and Green Homes Fund schemes, funded from government grant. - 5.3 A provision of £6.8 million has been made in 2023/24 for the construction of a social housing scheme in Sherborne House car park.
 The proposal is for a Passivhaus extremely energy-efficient design, enabling residents to benefit from lower energy bills.
 Subject to planning consent being granted, this scheme will be brought back to Full Council for approval in due course.
 Estimated construction costs are based on a desktop study carried out by an experienced local housing company, with assumptions being updated as more detailed work is carried out.
 It is assumed to be funded from a combination of Homes England and One Public Estate grant, S106 contributions, capital receipts and borrowing.
 This uses the balance of the funding allocated for Phase1 of the Teignbridge 100 housing programme, in accordance with the priority Actions outlined in the Council Strategy for delivering affordable and social housing.
-To date, the programme has delivered: - 7 units of housing allocated to local applicants in housing need at Drake Road and Well House, East Street, Newton Abbot - 5 units of shared housing in Dawlish - 5 units of rough sleeper accommodation in Dawlish, Teignmouth and Newton Abbot - 4 homes for social rent in Chudleigh - 15 homes for social rent under the government's Local Authority Housing Fund scheme, which in the short term provides accommodation for families with housing needs who have arrived in the UK via Ukrainian and Afghan resettlement and relocation schemes.
+To date, the programme has delivered: - 7 units of housing allocated to local applicants in housing need at Drake Road and Well House, East Street, Newton Abbot - 5 units of shared housing in Dawlish

+- 5 units of rough sleeper accommodation in Dawlish, Teignmouth and Newton Abbot - 4 homes for social rent in Chudleigh - 15 homes for social rent under the government's Local Authority Housing Fund scheme, which in the short term provides accommodation for families with housing needs who have arrived in the UK via Ukrainian and Afghan resettlement and relocation schemes.
 Longer term, the homes will provide a supply of affordable housing for local communities.